VictorSebben/light-site-manager/README.md

-# comasy
+# Light Site Manager
-Content Management System: a PHP site and blog manager that is simple and lightweight and yet powerful enough for most needs.
+A PHP site and blog manager that is simple and lightweight, yet powerful enough for most needs.